Share with your social and professional network

 How often to complete a policy review

-Regardless of the type of program you have at your company, you need to update your policy documents on a regular basis.
-How frequently, and which ones?
+Regardless of the type of program you have at your company, you need to update your policy documents regularly.
+Consider how frequently and which ones to update.

 Well, that depends on the program.
 I’ll start off by saying you should, at minimum, review all of your policies annually.
-You need to make sure that the process and/or regulations for that program haven’t changed in the past year.
+You need to ensure the process and/or regulations for that program haven’t changed in the past year.
+Use a comprehensive policy review procedure.

 Management of change for policy documents